EVENT DETAILS

 Dr. Siobhán McPhee, Dr. Katherine Lyon, Tamara Baldwin, & Lorenia Salgado-Leos

-The allocated time will start with a brief 10-minute overview of research findings on why and how instructors incorporate EE, despite challenges.
-Small group discussions will follow, where participants brainstorm key EE skills for first- and second-year students to prepare them for upper-year experiences and explore strategies to overcome common barriers to EE at various institutional levels.
-By the end of the session, participants will have practical insights into enhancing EE in lower-level courses and identifying next steps for advancing these practices.
+The allocated time started with a brief 10-minute overview of research findings on why and how instructors incorporate EE, despite challenges.
+Small group discussions followed, where participants brainstormed key EE skills for first- and second-year students to prepare them for upper-year experiences and explore strategies to overcome common barriers to EE at various institutional levels.
+By the end of the session, participants gained practical insights into enhancing EE in lower-level courses and identifying next steps for advancing these practices.
+This Presentation and the resulting Engagement Profiles summarize the key takeaways from this session.

 Session Time: 2:15 pm - 3:30 pm